carolineshimada/Aurora_Delivery_API/README.md

 ## Architecture

-For this project, we utilized Domain Driven Design (DDD), a software modeling approach aimed at simplifying the implementation of business rules and complex processes by dividing responsibilities into layers.
+For this project, i utilized Domain Driven Design (DDD), a software modeling approach aimed at simplifying the implementation of business rules and complex processes by dividing responsibilities into layers.

 ## Overview of Layers